pie-dao/experinator/README.md

 npx hardhat deploy-experinator --cut [PATH_TO_CUT_JSON] --diamond-implementation [AN_INSTANCE_OF_AN_INITIALISED_DIAMOND] --balancer-factory [ADDRESS_OF_THE_BALANCER_V1_FACTORY] --smart-pool-implementation [SMART_POOL_IMPLEMENTAION_CONTRACT]
 ```

-task("deploy-experinator")
-    .addParam("cut", "path to json containing cut")
-    .addParam("diamondImplementation", "must be intialised!")
-    .addParam("balancerFactory", "address of the balancer factory")
-    .addParam("smartPoolImplementation", "address of the smart pool implementation")

 ## How to migrate a Pie Smart Pool to a PieVault

 Set the proxy owner and smart pool controller to the experinator contract address.